billbillbilly/Database/README.md

 - [Ono, Y., Hara, S., & Abe, M. (2022).
 Prediction method of Soundscape Impressions using Environmental Sounds and Aerial Photographs. arXiv preprint arXiv:2209.04077.](https://arxiv.org/pdf/2209.04077.pdf)

 ## Usage of this instruction
 1. Get a Google account and set up a folder in your Google Drive.
+In this case, let's assume you create a folder called 'multisensory_data'

 2. Create a new Google [Colab](https://colab.research.google.com/) file (jupyter notebook) in the folder.
 In Colab, you should connect to your Google Drive and set up the work directory.